 We’ve been seeing the gaming market transform from an after-school hobby to a serious career choice.
-People are now earning huge sums playing games professionally and that requires serious grinding.
+People are now earning huge sums for playing games professionally and that requires serious grinding.
 A lot of hours must be put in to be the best and that means sitting in front of the screen for long periods of time.
 And, with recent studies showing the dangers of the rays coming out, the grind is becoming a health concern.
 Studies show that blue rays cause eye fatigue and sleep deprivation which in turn results in weaker overall health.

-The gaming glasses, are becoming more and more popular among the gaming community.
+The gaming glasses are becoming more and more popular among the gaming community.
 Professional streamers are emphasizing on buying these too.
 They provide protection from glare headaches, blue rays and improve visual prowess.
 Today, we’ll be walking you over, what we have deemed, the best gaming glasses to protect you from these harms.
 So without further adieu, let’s get right in.

 Gunnar is a well-known brand and sponsor, who wants their voice to be heard.
 With their premium grade accessories, Gunnar has been readily promoting awareness related to the health issues caused by long hours of watching digital screens.
-The PHA-04201 is among their highest quality line of gaming glasses and it delivers well.
+The PHA-04201 is among their highest quality lines of gaming glasses and it delivers well.

 The weight is very evenly distributed throughout meaning that there are no centralized pressure points.
-This makes a very strong case in favor of these glasses as they’re to be used for long hours.
+This makes a very strong case in favour of these glasses as they’re to be used for long hours.
 Moreover, their strategic design makes them ideal for use while even wearing headphones.
-Gunnar uses their patented lens material and tint for this pair.
-For users who already wear glasses, they can send in a prescription when placing their order and have special lens fitted in these glasses.
+Gunnar uses their patented lens material and tints for this pair.
+For users who already wear glasses, they can send in a prescription when placing their order and have a special lens fitted in these glasses.
 With the BPF65, PHA-04201 is able to block out 65% of blue light and 100% of UV, helping prevent long and short term damages.

 Gunnar’s PHA-04201 are top grade glasses and they justify that with not just their amazing build quality but blockage of harmful rays as well.
 With a reflective coating on the lens, eye damage is minimized.
 Moreover, these are ideal for long term uses as their well thought design makes them incredibly comfortable and suitable for continuous long usage.